AbstractSDK/contracts/docs/src/1_intro.md

 <div align="center">

 ### Welcome to Abstract, the interchain CosmWasm development platform.
-We're building the tools and infrastructure that are required to truly innovate in the Cosmos ecosystem.
+We are building tools and infrastructure for the next generation of smart-contract applications.

 </div>